Lightbulb icon

 How to Apply

-The Human Dimensions grant program RFP will be released for the first time in late 2023, and annually thereafter.
+The Human Dimensions grant program RFP is released annually.
 Please review our Active Grant Opportunities to see which of our grant programs are currently accepting applications.
-The forms and instructions necessary to guide you through the application process are provided in the 2024 Human Dimensions Research Preproposal Guidance Doc.
+The forms and instructions necessary to guide you through the application process are provided in the 2024 Human Dimensions Research and Engagement Guidance Document.
 If the Human Dimensions program is not currently accepting proposals, the guidance document provides information on general program requirements for the next grant cycle.

 Frequently Asked Questions